showell-labs/react-native-fs-fork/README.md

 This project is a fork of the upstream [react-native-fs] library, which has been abandoned by its owners and maintainers.
-This forks aims to keep the library on par with the latest React Native standards, with support of the [New Architecture], backward compatibility with the [Old Architecture]; and to further develop the library according to the best industry practices.
+This forks aims to keep the library on par with the latest React Native standards, and to further develop the library according to the best industry practices.

 To migrate from the legacy [react-native-fs] install this fork_
 ```bash